Important information for students whose postgraduate degree has recently been transferred from OUA to Swinburne direct (known as Hawthorn Online).

 If you wish to defer your fees you will need to lodge a FEE-HELP form directly with Swinburne.
-For further information on paying your fees, please refer to our HELP Guide on how to manage your financials online (please note: section 4 is not applicable and can be ignored).
+For further information on paying your fees, please refer to our HELP Guide on how to manage your financials online.

 You will be automatically assigned an exam venue based on your permanent address.
 As you will no longer be an OUA student, you do not have to register for an exam venue.
 More information on exam locations and organising your exams can be accessed from here.

 Your textbook requirements can be accessed from the Swinburne bookshop webpage.
 Simply type the applicable unit code into the bookshop search engine.
-If this does not provide a return, try ‘find for me’ or contact the bookshop directly by calling +61 3 9214 5484 or email email@example.com
+If this does not provide a result, try ‘find for me’ or contact the bookshop directly by calling +61 3 9214 5484 or emailing firstname.lastname@example.org

 Note: While searching the bookshop website please ignore ‘Swinburne Online’.
 The latter entity is a private arm of the university and does not offer astronomy or postgraduate statistics.

 The degree planners below are designed to help you identify which units you still need to complete in order to be eligible to graduate.
 The planners include:

 - which unit codes or titles have changed